I’m going to show you how to prepare for Tough Mudder because as I write this, I’ve done it twice. And the tips I’ll give you here will help a lot!

 And being that with each new mud run I’ve done, I’ve learned more and more, it is helped me tremendously prepare for the next one and with Tough Mudder, it’s definitely going to be the most difficult one yet and I’m hoping it will be, because after doing Super, which was very tough, I still had a craving to take on something more difficult.

-In the past, I have had trouble with the lifting aspects of difficult mud runs, such as in the Spartan Race where my team and I (separately) had to carry weights and to fix that, I have started lifting, but in a way that will not get in the way of my cardio endurance.
+In the past, I have had trouble with the lifting aspects of difficult mud runs, such as in the Spartan Super where my team and I (separately) had to carry weights and to fix that, I have started lifting, but in a way that will not get in the way of my cardio endurance.

 I now do kettlebell workouts every morning where I do normal swinging 100 times.
 Kettlebells are great at replicating a scenario where you carry a weight and because you’re swinging it, you’re also replicating yourself moving while carrying a weight so it’s building endurance.
 That’s about it with regards to weight lifting.